cyrusimap/cyrus-imapd/docsrc/imap/download/upgrade.rst

 .. note::
     The :cyrusman:`cvt_cyrusdb(8)` command does not accept relative paths.

-7. Start new 3.6 Cyrus and verify
+7. Start new 3.8 Cyrus and verify
 ---------------------------------

 ::

     sudo ./master/master -d

 Check ``/var/log/syslog`` for errors so you can quickly understand potential problems.

-When you're satisfied version 3.6 is running and can see all its data correctly, start the new Cyrus up with your regular init script.
+When you're satisfied version 3.8 is running and can see all its data correctly, start the new Cyrus up with your regular init script.

 If something has gone wrong, contact us on the :ref:`mailing list <feedback-mailing-lists>`.
-You can revert to backups and keep processing mail using your old version until you're able to finish your 3.6 installation.
+You can revert to backups and keep processing mail using your old version until you're able to finish your 3.8 installation.

 .. note::

-    If you've disable your system startup scripts, as recommended in step 2, remember to re-enable them.
+    If you've disabled your system startup scripts, as recommended in step 2, remember to re-enable them.
 Use something like ``systemctl enable cyrus-imapd`` or ``update-rc.d cyrus-imapd enable``